Corey Lewandowski: Trump 2016 presidential campaign

 When Lewandowski was hired, Trump's political staff consisted of three people: his lawyer Michael D. Cohen, veteran operative Roger Stone, and aide Sam Nunberg.
 In April 2016, another veteran GOP operative, Paul Manafort, was hired; the following month Manafort was named "campaign chairman."
 Nunberg was dismissed in August 2015; he believes that it was Lewandowski and campaign press secretary Hope Hicks who asked Trump for his ouster.
 Stone left the campaign a week later.

 Lewandowski's motto as Trump's campaign manager was "Let Trump be Trump"; those words appeared on his office white board.
 Trump said of Lewandowski, "He leaves me alone, but he knows when to make his presence felt."

-Lewandowski was identified in the George Papadopoulos court documents as the "High-Ranking Campaign Official".

 After a win in New Hampshire on February 9, 2016, Trump acknowledged Lewandowski's role in the win by praising his ground game.